LCSW vs. Psychologist: Key Differences Explained

 The Salary and Career Potential of Psychologists vs Social Workers

-The human services field is full of overlapping professions that might seem pretty similar at first look.
+The human services field is full of overlapping professions that might seem pretty similar at first glance.
 When it comes to psychologists vs social workers, however, there are some pretty clear differences.

 Social workers have a similarly broad range of specialized positions they can fill.
 Some of them work in community centers, putting together after-school programs for at-risk kids.
 Some are in state government, running big social services programs like housing assistance.